The Spooky Movie Film Festival

 Spooky Movie - The Washington, D.C.
 International Horror Film Festival (a.k.a.
 The Spooky Movie Film Festival) was an internationally recognized showcase for independent and underground filmmakers of the horror, science fiction and fantasy genres.
 It ran from 2006 to 2020.

 Background

-Started in 2006 the festival was one of the largest annual events for horror film fans in the Maryland, Washington, DC, and Virginia area.
-It was the Mid-Atlantic region's premier dedicated genre film festival.
-Beginning in 2012 the festival was hosted by the AFI Silver Theatre and Cultural Center in Silver Spring, MD.
+Founded in 2006, the Spooky Movie Film Festival was one of the Mid-Atlantic region's largest dedicated genre film festivals.
+Beginning in 2012 the festival was hosted by the AFI Silver Theatre and Cultural Center in Silver Spring, Maryland.